A New Spirituality of Old Ideas

 The implication, similar to Jain beliefs, is that the universe is eternal and self-existent, and that consciousness, or mind, is naturally inherent in energy and matter.
 Such beliefs are a form of animism, wherein consciousness or spirit is attributed to inanimate objects, such as rocks, trees, or the physical universe.

-Much later, among European academics, pantheism was popularized by the 17th century philosopher, Baruch Spinoza, who subsequently influenced the thoughts of generations of philosophers and scientists, including Albert Einstein and Carl Sagan.
+Much later, among European academics, pantheism was popularized by the 17th-century philosopher, Baruch Spinoza, who subsequently influenced generations of philosophers and scientists, including Albert Einstein and Carl Sagan.
 But to be fair to Spinoza, he did not claim to identify God with any manifestations of nature, not even the universe.

-Later on, philosophers and spiritualists, reluctant to dismiss any notion of a creator God, but faced with Spinoza’s reasoning, developed a new pantheism, one that encompassed more traditional notions of God.
+Later still, philosophers and spiritualists, reluctant to dismiss any notion of a creator God but faced with Spinoza’s reasoning, developed a new pantheism that encompassed more traditional notions of God.
 Guided by Brahman and Christian ideals, they portrayed the cosmos as an all-powerful, all-present, all-loving, and all-wise entity.
-But once again, God was stripped of personality.
+But once again, these concepts were stripped of personality.
 The Eternal Source remained as some-thing rather than some-one.

 – The Urantia Book